MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-choosing-runtime.md

 The capabilities and features of AL for [!INCLUDE[prod_short](../includes/prod_short.md)] are determined by the runtime version.
 The runtime version is set in the `app.json` file for a project.
 It is a mandatory setting and expressed with the following syntax is `"runtime": "7.0"`.

 The runtime in the `app.json` file specifies which runtime the project is targeting.
 A project can be published to the server with an earlier or with the same runtime version as the server.

+## Current available runtimes

 The available options are:

 |Runtime version|Shipped with                       |
 |---------------|-----------------------------------|